 New Anglia LEP Growing Business Fund

 New Anglia Growing Business Fund can be accessed via the New Anglia Local Enterprise Partnership.
 Grants are available of up to £500,000 for businesses who want to grow and create new jobs.
 Businesses in qualifying areas may apply for a grant of up to 30% of the total cost of a capital investment project such as premises expansion or plant and machinery, which can be used to leverage funding from other sources such as banks and other financial organisations.
 The fund is delivered by New Anglia LEP in partnership with Suffolk County Council and Finance East.

 New Anglia LEP Micro Grant Scheme

-The Micro Grants Scheme offers grants between £1,000 and £10,000 to Micro, Small and Medium sized businesses wanting to grow and expand, improve their productivity or efficiency or introduce a new product or service.
+The Micro Grants Scheme offers grants between £1,000 and £10,000 to Micro, Small and Medium sized businesses.
+Great Yarmouth companies may apply for a grant of up to 30% of the total cost of their plans to grow and expand, improve their productivity or efficiency or introduce a new product or service.
+This grant is now also open to tourism businesses such as hotels, restaurants and attractions.
 Contact New Anglia Growth Hub for more details.